Back to All Events

 Matt McCoy

-Through the years, we’ve learned a lot about the birds in our back yards.
-What they like to eat, what plants and habitats they need, how they behave, how to identify them by sight and sound, and where they go on migration.
-We enjoy them and don’t take them for granted, but do we really know how well they’re doing?
+Through the years, we’ve learned a lot about the birds in our back yards—what they eat, the plants and habitats they need, how they behave, how to identify them by sight and sound, and where they go on migration.
+But do we really know how well they’re doing?

-Ring in the New Year with retired wildlife biologist Matt McCoy by exploring backyard bird population trends.
-We’ll discuss different trend data sources, how they’re collected and analyzed.
-We’ll explore the short- and long-trends for Bob Boekelheide’s Olympic Peninsula top 24 backyard birds, how they’re doing in our area and beyond.
-You’ll also learn what might be causing those trends and how you can make a difference in your backyard.
-You may think it’s all bad news, but there are some pleasant surprises and of course it depends on what and where you’re looking.
+Ring in the New Year with retired wildlife biologist Matt McCoy as he explores backyard bird population trends.
+Using data from Bob Boekelheide’s Olympic Peninsula “Top 24” species, you’ll discover how trends are tracked, what’s driving them, and how you can make a difference in your own yard.
+Not all the news is grim—there are encouraging surprises depending on what and where you’re looking.

 Admission to this program is free.
 However, we ask attendees to consider a donation of $5.00 per person to support ongoing OPAS education and conservation programs.
 Thanks for your support and interest!